abduhafiz1993/Python-course/FileIO/README.md

 ## readline()

  readlines has a special ability to read all the lines of a file and store them in a file called lines.
 Running your program, you will notice that the output is quite ugly.
 There seem to be multiple line breaks where there should be only one.
+## rstrip()

+rstrip has the effect of removing the extraneous line break at the end of each line.